WestGrid/ubcSummerSchool2018/alex3.md

 **Title**: Large-scale remote visualization with ParaView

-ParaView is an open-source, multi-platform data analysis and visualization tool.
-With ParaView you can interactively visualize and analyze 2D and 3D spatial data, animate these datasets in time, and manipulate them with a variety of filters.
+Abstract: ParaView is an open source, multi-platform data analysis and visualization tool designed to run on a variety of hardware from an individual laptop to large supercomputers.
+With ParaView users can interactively visualize 2- and 3-dimensional data defined on structured, adaptive and unstructured meshes or particles, animate these datasets in time, and manipulate them with a variety of filters.
+ParaView supports both interactive (GUI) and scripted (including offscreen) visualization, and is an easy and fun tool to learn.

 **Target audience**: anyone interested in 3D scientific visualization